ansariasmi01/NAND-Based-Ring-Oscillator-/README.md

-## A Glance at the NAND-Based Ring Oscillator for Timing Applications
+## A Glance at the Ring Oscillator for Timing Applications

-The NAND-based ring oscillator is a crucial component for generating stable oscillations without requiring an external clock source, making it valuable in timing, clock generation, and frequency synthesis applications.
+The ring oscillator is a crucial component for generating stable oscillations without requiring an external clock source, making it valuable in timing, clock generation, and frequency synthesis applications.
 Used in systems such as phase-locked loops (PLLs), clock recovery systems, and other time-sensitive circuits, the NAND-based design provides enhanced flexibility and frequency control through its additional inputs.
 Therefore, designing a ring oscillator with a high power supply rejection ratio and stable frequency characteristics is essential to ensure consistent performance.
-In this project, we explore the principle of generation, implementation, design challenges, and potential improvements for the NAND-based ring oscillator.
+In this project, we explore the principle of generation, implementation, design challenges, and potential improvements for the ring oscillator.

-## Block Diagram of the NAND-Based Ring Oscillator for Timing Applications
+## Block Diagram of the Ring Oscillator for Timing Applications
 ![image alt](https://github.com/ansariasmi01/NAND_RO/blob/23d3de82a095ac53121851dec3a529548df966f6/Block%20Diagram.png)

-## Circuit Diagram of the NAND-Based Ring Oscillator for Timing Applications
+## Circuit Diagram of the Ring Oscillator for Timing Applications
-## NAND-Based Ring Oscillator Performance Parameters
+## Ring Oscillator Performance Parameters